Zaubrik/portal/README.md

 ##### get, post, delete, connect...

-Takes a `pathname` and one or multiple `Handlers`.
+Takes a `URLPatternInput` and one or multiple `Handlers`.
 It applies the `Handlers` to the named HTTP method and the specified route.

 ```ts
 app.get("*", (ctx) => new Response("Hello"));